onthebusiness/harelang.org/content/tutorials/introduction.md

       You can allocate a new slice by just using `[]` &mdash; it will be allocated the first time you append or insert values.
 Note that you can safely free an empty slice.
 You can also allocate slices with something like `let x: []int = alloc([1, 2, 3])`.
+It's also possible to allocate a variable amount of slice items by using e.g. `alloc([0...], 10)`, which will allocate a slice of 10 zeroes.

-      We'll start by appending several values to the slice using the `append` keyword, which mutates the slice in-place.
-Also demonstrated is a variadic append, which appends the contents of another slice.
+      We'll start by appending values to the slice using the `append` keyword, which mutates the slice in-place.
+To append either multiple items or contents of another slice, use the `...` syntax.

       Insertion works by specifying the index that you want to insert at, and will insert new items *before* that index (so, to insert at the start, you